Finding Normalcy (also my biggest fangirly moment with Joshua Bell)

-After book club I went to Aldi for batteries but they didn't have any AAs; Aldi is next to the pool hall.
+After book club I went to Aldi for batteries but they didn't have any AAs.
+Aldi is next to the pool hall.
 The pool hall didn't have batteries for me, either (I asked.)
-I gave my phone to the bartender to charge, played Chicago vs. Delta blues on the jukebox with Dave, and ate snacks with a new friend who insisted I try the pizza dumplings - they're awesome.
+I asked the bartender to charge my phone, played Chicago vs. Delta blues on the jukebox with Dave, and ate snacks with a new friend who insisted I try the pizza dumplings.
+They're awesome.

 I stopped at Giant for batteries on the way home (the bartender hates Giant, he says vehemently.)
-I parked my car and then remembered the cell phone charging behind the bar.
-I went back down the street to the pool hall and stood next to the cash register, waiting for the bartender.
+I parked my car and then remembered my cell phone charging behind the bar.
+Back at the pool hall, I stood next to the cash register, waiting for the bartender.
 Oh, look - a basket of remotes sitting right there.
 I was rifling through them looking for AA instead of AAA when the bartender snatched the basket away from me and handed over my phone.
 I went back to Giant to buy the batteries and some pop-up cinnamon rolls.

-I met Josh Bell at the Kennedy Center, and it's because I embrace my neurosis: I can't stay sitting at a concert.
+I shook hands with Josh Bell at the Kennedy Center, and it's because I embrace my neurosis: I can't stay sitting at a concert.
 I have to get up and stand back against the wall.
 Wall-people are a thing; if you already know then you are one, and I salute you.
-Eventually I was just overwhelmed with emotion and I had to go outside.
-You can't go back inside while the concert is in session, but there's a nice TV outside the hall and some rows of chairs, so I stood there in the Introvert Section and watched until the end.
+Eventually I was just overwhelmed with emotion and had to go outside.
+You can't go back inside while the concert is in session, but there's a nice TV on the wall and some rows of chairs, so I stood there in the Introvert Section and watched until the end.
 I was trying to be the first person to leave when a man motioned toward a velvet rope cordoning off a queue.

 "Stand there if you want an autograph."